EHRs: The facts, future and financials

 - Treating at-risk patients with numerous chronic conditions remotely with telehealth.
 Hospitals can track at-risk patients through their physiological data remotely with biometric sensors.
 This data can track everything from weight and heart rate to blood pressure and oxygen saturation.
 This information allows the team to provide remote support and communicate with patients at important times.
 The pilot program at Banner Health reduced hospitalizations by 45 percent ‡ and drove down the overall cost of care by 27 percent.

-Electronic health records will change healthcare by enabling patients to access their own EHRs, which has shown great promise in helping them take control and engage in their overall wellbeing as well as helping providers prioritize patients’ concerns.
+Patient Engagement Electronic health records will change healthcare by enabling patients to access their own EHRs, which has shown great promise in helping them take control and engage in their overall wellbeing as well as helping providers prioritize patients’ concerns.
 The practice of allowing patients to collaborate on EHR notes and help set the agenda for their appointment has shown to improve communication between the patient and the provider, increase patient satisfaction, decrease visit times for doctors and optimize the appointment.
+Examples